A Characterization of Circle Graphs in Terms of Total Unimodularity: Introduction

 \begin{definition} A multimatroid $Z=(U,\Omega,r)$ is \emph{sheltered} by a matroid $M$ if $M$ is a matroid on $U$ whose rank function restricts to $r$.
 If the rank of $M$ is the maximum value of $r(S)$ with $S \in \mathcal{S}(\Omega)$, then $M$ is a \emph{strict} sheltering matroid for $Z$. \end{definition}

+In his fourth paper on multimatroids \cite{Bouchet/MMIV}, Bouchet introduced a rather complicated notion of representability inspired by both his notion of representability for delta-matroids \cite{bouchet1987} and Tutte's notion of matroid representability using chain groups.
+We do not know of any other research on multimatroids that has been done using Bouchet's notion of representability.

+In recent work a different notion of multimatroid representability is used, which seems more natural: a (strict) $\mathbb F$-\emph{representation} of a multimatroid $Z$ is an $\mathbb F$-representation of a (strict) sheltering matroid for $Z$.
+We say that $Z$ is (strictly) \emph{representable} over $\mathbb F$ if it has a (strict) $\mathbb F$-representation.

 We use the following notation for matrices.
 If $X$ and $Y$ are finite sets then an $X \times Y$ matrix has rows and columns that are not ordered, but are indexed by $X$ and $Y$ (respectively).
 Suppose $G$ is a \emph{looped simple graph}, i.e., a graph which may have loops but has no more than one loop at any vertex, and no more than one edge connecting any two vertices.
 The \emph{adjacency matrix} $A(G)$ of $G$ is a $V(G) \times V(G)$-matrix over $GF(2)$, where, for $u,v \in V(G)$, the entry of $A(G)$ indexed by $(u,v)$ is $1$ if and only if there is an edge between $u$ and $v$.
 In particular, loops are represented by nonzero diagonal entries in $A(G)$.
+Recall that an $X \times Y$ matrix $A$ \emph{represents} a matroid $M$ with ground set $Y$, where, for all $Y' \subseteq Y$, the rank of $Y'$ in $M$ is equal to the rank of $A$ restricted to the columns of $Y'$.
+A matroid is called \emph{binary} if it is represented by a matrix over $GF(2)$.

 \begin{definition} If $G$ is a looped simple graph, then the \emph{isotropic matroid} $M[\mathrm{IAS}(G)]$ of $G$ is the binary matroid represented by the $GF(2)$-matrix

 where $I$ is the $V(G) \times V(G)$ identity matrix. \end{definition}